-due: Friday September 29th, 2023
+due: Friday February 9th, 2023

 Ground Rules.
 This is an individual assignment.
 You may discuss the concepts behind these questions with other students, but you should formulate your answers individually and your answers must be entirely your own writing.
 You may use any paper or written online source that you find relevant to the questions but you must explicitly reference any source you use besides the lectures, and you may not use any other non-course-staff people, or AI or writing assistance software more sophisticated than a spelling or grammar checker.
-An electronic PDF copy of your solution should be submitted via a link on the course Canvas page by 11:59pm on Friday, September 29th.
+An electronic PDF copy of your solution should be submitted via a link on the course Canvas page by 11:59pm on Friday, February 9th.
+Unless a question asks for an answer in a different format, like code or a table, your answers should be written as complete sentences and organized into one or more paragraphs.
 We strongly recommend that you type your answers electronically rather than writing them on paper and scanning them: we may not be able to give you all the credit you deserve if we can't read your handwriting.